 The main choice facing the traveller to South Africa is whether to fly direct or indirect.
 The direct flights are more expensive, but the indirect flights (usually via Europe, Istanbul or the Gulf) are longer – much longer in the case of flights via the Gulf.
 When you consider that the direct flight time is 11-12 hours, you don’t want to add too much to this otherwise it becomes an incredibly long journey!

-UK passport holders don’t require a visa to enter South Africa.
+Usual Advice: British citizens require a visa to enter South Africa and this must be obtained in advance of travel.
+For more information contact the South African High Commission.
 If you are travelling with children you will be required to present an unabridged birth certificate for each child, and possibly sworn affidavits permitting them to travel from parents not travelling.
 Please ask us for more details.

 South Africa has a reputation as a dangerous country with high crime rates.
 Whilst crime rates are high, they are almost always perpetrated well away from areas that tourists might venture.
 We honestly believe that if you behave sensibly, exactly as you would when travelling to any major city or developing country, then you are no more likely to be a victim of crime than you would be almost anywhere else in the world.
 In over a decade of travelling to South Africa and sending clients to South Africa, there have been but a handful of incidents of minor crime, and once you get there you will be pleasantly surprised by how safe you feel.